 OXYGEN THERAPY AND ITS EFFECT ON ALTITUDE SICKNESS

-You may be astounded to know that Altitude Sickness causes serious injuries and even takes the lives of many people who seek an easy way to breathe clean, fresh oxygen.
-And surprisingly every year many of these people die of altitude sickness.
-The following information could save your life.
+You may be shocked to know that altitude sickness causes serious injuries and even takes the lives of many people who seek an easy way to breathe clean, fresh oxygen.
+Every year many of these people die of altitude sickness.
+The following information could save your life!

 HACE, or High Altitude Cerebral Edema, is the most severe form of Altitude Sickness and is usually fatal.
 Symptoms therefore usually include those of AMS plus a headache, loss of coordination (ataxia), and decreasing levels of consciousness including disorientation, loss of memory, hallucinations, irrational behavior such as violence, and even coma.

 Immediate altitude descent is absolutely essential

 Dexamethasone and acetazolamide should both be given, if available

 Pressure bags and oxygen gas can buy time

 While both severe forms of HAPE and HACE are treatable, prevention is the key as two things are certain to make Altitude Sickness likely: ascending faster than 500 meters each day and exercising vigorously.
 Physically fit individuals are not protected as even Olympic athletes get altitude sickness.
 Altitude sickness happens because there is less oxygen in the air to breathe consequently taking oxygen with you if you have the ability to is the smart choice.